Talia2/HOL-TrafficManager/HOL.md

 This procedure is optional.
 If you choose not to execute it, you can force the browser to clear its DNS cache by closing all open windows and restarting the browser before each request.

-> **Important:** Running this script makes changes to your browser that can have an effect on your browsing experience. **You should only execute this script inside a remote desktop session to one of your hosted services.**
+> **Important:** Running this script makes changes to your browser that can have an effect on your browsing experience. **You should only execute this script inside a remote desktop session to one of your cloud services.**

 > Nevertheless, if you choose to apply the script in your local machine, you can undo its changes by applying a complementary script that is also provided.
 Note that both scripts assume that you have not previously customized Internet Explorer’s DNS cache configuration.
 Otherwise, running these scripts could overwrite your original configuration.